columose/WOAH-FMD-dataset/README.md

 ## Summary
 * The dataset was heavily dominated by FMD incidents in Africa and Asia.
 * Culling appears to be the preferred method to prevent the spread of FMD outbreaks in Europe.
-* Additional data is required to perform regression analyses on worlwide data (e.g. healthy flock count).
+* Additional data is required to perform regression analyses on worlwide data (e.g. animal population).

 ## Objectives
 Analyse FMD dataset to explore regional trends over time, determine the efficacy of vaccinations on case and death count, and eluciate the most effective methods for dealing with FMD outbreaks.